 The Bank Management supports the CEO in his role with the implementation of the guidelines and instructions decided by the Board and with the day-to-day operations.
 The Bank Management has no decision mandate and all decisions are taken by the CEO.
 The collective expertise of the Bank Management should contribute to the CEO making good and well-balanced decisions.
 The Bank Management must ensure that the bank's employees are guided toward the shared goals and contribute to the fulfilment of the bank's strategy.

-In addition to the CEO, the following positions are included in the Bank Management: the chief commercial officers, General Counsel and Chief Sustainability Officer, Chief Information Officer, Chief Financial Officer, Head of Marketing, Communications and HR, and the Chief Risk Officer.
+In addition to the CEO, the following positions are included in the Bank Management: the chief commercial officers of Farming & Forestry and Customer, Mortgages & Savings, General Counsel and Chief Sustainability Officer, Chief Financial Officer, Head of Strategic Communication, Chief Risk Officer and Chief Business Development Officer.